luthramanisha/Intro_Android_Workshop_IF21/README.md

 ### Pre-installed android sdk
 If you already have played around with android before, and want to learn about the latest version, please update your sdk version by `android-sdk-manager`.
 Here, are the steps you would take to update your existing sdk:
   * Launch `SDK Manager`.
-  * Select latest Android SDK Tools, Platform Tools, SDK Build-tools, API 21-23.
+  * Select latest Android SDK Tools, Platform Tools, SDK Build-tools, API 29-31.
 Since, we would certainly need the minimum sdk compatibility upto API 21 (Android 5.0.1) as all of us are not so update conscious :)

+In case you want to update the android version using Android Studio, you need to follow the below steps:
+  * Go to Tools -> SDK manager
+  * Select Android SDK on the left pane (default) and `SDK Platforms` on the right pane.
+Select latest Android (API level 29-31).
+Click OK.
+  * You will see a dialog mentioning the components that will be installed and the corresponding disk usage.
+Make sure you have sufficient space for the SDK.
+Otherwise deselect API level 29 and only install 30 and 31.
+Click OK.

 ### Troubleshooting
   * Java :